p2k3m/AutoDiary/README.md

 ## Optional connectors

-The CDK stack can enable social sign-in with Google, Microsoft, or Apple by looking up OAuth credentials from AWS Systems Manager Parameter Store.
-Create these parameters in the target AWS account before deploying:
+The CDK stack enables social sign-in with Google, Microsoft, or Apple only when their credentials exist in AWS Systems Manager Parameter Store.
+If any required parameter is missing, the deployment skips that connector and users authenticate with Cognito alone.

+Create these parameters in the target AWS account before deploying to enable a connector:

 | Parameter | Description |
 | --- | --- |